-- ii.
+- iii.
 The CEO shall report quarterly to the Managing Members all project and contract authorizations equal to or greater than \$50,000 authorized through the delegated authority provided in this resolution up to \$300,000.
 The report shall include the type of authorization, a brief description of the authorization, and the amount of the authorization.
-Settlement of Claims, including litigation, regardless of the amount, will be reported quarterly. - iii.
-At the Managing Members direction, the CEO shall report on any Project of a sensitive or critical nature.
+All Professional and Personal Services contracts as well as Settlement of Claims, including litigation, regardless of the amount, will be reported quarterly. - iii.
+At the Managing Members' direction, the CEO shall report on any Project of a sensitive or critical nature.